shawninder/walker/readme.md

 You specify a root directory to walk and optionally specify a function to prune sub-directory trees via the `filterDir` function.
-The Walker exposes a number of events, broadcasting various file type events a generic error event and finally the event to signal the end of the process.
+The Walker exposes a number of events, broadcasting various file type events, a generic error event, and finally the event to signal the end of the process.